 Nationwide, the high prevalence areas for ehrlichiosis are less well-defined compared to other vector-borne pathogens.
 The maps represent multiples species of genus Ehrlichia that have differing geographical ranges.
 Nonetheless, prevalence is expected to be above normal for the majority of the United States with some interesting emerging risk areas.

-• Considering the widespread prevalence of Ehrlichia spp. throughout much of the United States, continued use of tick preventives, routine examination of pets for the presence of ticks, with prompt removal, remains imperative.
+- Considering the widespread prevalence of Ehrlichia throughout the U.S., the continued use of acaricides, routine examination of pets for the presence of ticks, with prompt removal, remains imperative.
 Testing of symptomatic pets can help monitor the prevalence of ehrlichiosis and also reinforce the use of tick-control products.

 Ehrlichiosis is a disease caused by one or more different species of bacteria that infect white blood cells.
 Dogs get infected through the bite of several different species of infected ticks, such as the brown dog tick, the American dog tick or the lone star tick.